All Products

 Gateway Type

-Select the type of gateway used by the IPsec-VPN connection.
+Select the network type of the IPsec-VPN connection.

 The security VPC is already connected to the transit router.
-The third-party SD-WAN appliance can connect to the transit router over a private network connection.
+The third-party SD-WAN appliance can establish a VPN connection with the transit router over a private network.

 CEN Instance ID